rpothin/rpothin/README.md

 ## 👨‍💻 Current Occupation

 - Continuously looking for the right balance between my personal life and all my content / open-source solutions ideas
-- Working on the v0.4.0 of the [PowerPlatform-ALM-With-GitHub-Template](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template) project
+- Preparing the plan for the next version of [PowerPlatform-ALM-With-GitHub-Template](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template) project
-- Starting a new initiative: [Power-Platform-Notebooks](https://github.com/rpothin/Power-Platform-Notebooks)

 ## 📖 Learning